R3V0lz/R3V0lz/README.md

 - 👋 Hi, I’m @R3V0lz
 - 👀 I’m interested in Robotic & Programming
 - 🌱 I’m currently learning Website Development
-- 💞️ I’m looking to collaborate on website development project
+- 💞️ I’m looking to collaborate on a website development project
 - 📫 How to reach me with my email: giov4nno2406@gmail.com

 <!---